mskhc/dev1/content/en/docs/reference/setup-tools/kubeadm/implementation-details.md

   - `front-proxy-ca.crt`, `front-proxy-ca.key` for the front proxy certificate authority
   - `front-proxy-client.crt`, `front-proxy-client.key` for the front proxy client

+## The kubeadm configuration API

+Most kubeadm commands support a `--config` flag which allows passing a configuration file from disk.
+The configuration file format follows the common Kubernetes API `apiVersion` / `kind` scheme, but is considered a component configuration API, similarly to that of the kubelet.

+Different kubeadm commands require a different `kind`.
+For example, `InitConfiguration` for `kubeadm init`, `JoinConfiguration` for `kubeadm join`, `UpgradeConfiguration` for `kubeadm upgrade` and `ResetConfiguration` for `kubeadm reset`.

+The command `kubeadm config migrate` can be used to migrate an older, deprecated API file to a newer API file.

+See the [API reference](/docs/reference/config-api/kubeadm-config.v1beta4/) page for more details.

 ## kubeadm init workflow internal design

 The `kubeadm init` consists of a sequence of atomic work tasks to perform,